Uplift » 8 Ways to Pay Your Medical Care After a Car Accident

 Uninsured Driver Coverage

-Although almost every state has laws obliging vehicle owners to carry auto insurance, estimates suggest that up to one in eight drivers are uninsured.
+Although almost every state has laws requiring vehicle owners to carry auto insurance, estimates suggest that up to one in eight drivers are uninsured.

-At the time of writing, 22 states require auto insurance policies sold in that state to include uninsured motorist coverage.
-If this is not legally required, you will have the option of purchasing this extra coverage.
+At the time of writing, 22 states require auto insurance policies sold in those states to include uninsured motorist coverage.
+If this is not legally required, you will have the option to purchase this extra coverage.

-With uninsured motorist coverage, you can recoup the costs of your medical care if you are injured in an accident involving an uninsured at-fault driver, or if you are injured in a hit-and-run.
+With uninsured motorist coverage, you can recoup the costs of your medical care if you are injured in an accident involving an uninsured at-fault driver or in a hit-and-run.

 Private Healthcare Insurance

-Make sure you keep complete medical bills so you can submit these with your personal injury claim.
-Your compensation entitles you to the full value of medical care required rather than only the amount you pay out-of-pocket, or the lower payment made by your healthcare insurance plan.
+Make sure you keep complete medical bills so you can submit them with your personal injury claim.
+You are entitled to compensation for the full value of the medical care required, rather than only the amount you pay out of pocket or the lower payment made by your healthcare insurance plan.

 Health insurers do not pursue the victims of car accidents directly.
-That said, they still expect reimbursement from your expected settlement with the insurer of the at-fault driver.
-This should underscore the importance of claiming the total value of your medical care when claiming your personal injury compensation.
+That said, they still expect reimbursement from your settlement with the at-fault driver’s insurer.
+This underscores the importance of seeking the total value of your medical care when claiming your personal injury compensation.

 Credit Card Icon